audioxide/data/data/posts/20200722-reviews-lianne-la-havas-lianne-la-havas.md

 pullquote: One step forward, two steps back
 summary: The record lacks hooks and memorable moments.
 Lianne La Havas is her most cohesive album to date, but perhaps her most forgettable.
 It feels like one step forward, two steps back.
 week: 241
 blurb: The record lacks hooks and memorable moments.
-Although Lianne La Havas is her most cohesive album to date, it may also be her most forgettable
+Although this is La Havas' most cohesive album to date, it may also be her most forgettable.
 artistMBID: 680466d6-f05b-44f6-858d-625d1b5087f6
 albumMBID: e58e9147-0d9b-4dab-95f2-ae134542ea26